 For his eightieth(!) published book, Fabry takes readers back to his Appalachian roots with a poignant story about good people and hard circumstances.
 A novel for fans of Southern fiction, Under a Cloudless Sky (Tyndale House) explores the well-kept secrets of a lush and storied coal-mining town—and the good people who live there—in danger of being destroyed for the sake of profit.
 Will the truth about the town’s past be its final undoing or its saving grace?

-You’ve described Under a Cloudless Sky as a “Gone Grandma” story (as opposed to Gone Girl).
-Without giving too much away, can you tell us about?
+You describe Under a Cloudless Sky as a “Gone Grandma” story.
+Without giving away too much, what can you tell us about it?
 Is this book a bit of a mystery?

 Ruby is the main character, and at a pivotal point in the story, her daughter comes to Ruby’s house and discovers she has disappeared.
 There are several possibilities as to where Ruby might be—all of them pretty dire.
 The reader has to figure out the clues and follow them along the trail.
 These breadcrumbs lead to a truth that Ruby’s daughter would never have guessed about her mother’s past.
 I’m hoping this “Where’s Ruby?” motif will pull readers into the story and make them want to find her.